lisp-docs/cl-language-reference/docs/chap-11/bb-b-package-concepts/_bb-b-c-b-c-b-some-exceptions-to-constraints-on-the-commonlisp-package-for-conforming-programs.md

-**11.1.2.1.2.1 Some Exceptions to Constraints on the COMMON-LISP Package for Conforming Programs**

 If an *external symbol* of the COMMON-LISP *package* is not globally defined as a *standardized dynamic variable* or *constant variable*, it is allowed to lexically *bind* it and to declare the **type** of that *binding*, and it is allowed to locally *establish* it as a *symbol macro* (*e.g.*, with **symbol-macrolet**).